jladenfors/zens/README.markdown

 Zens
 ----------------
 Small one-wire sensor software for my temperature and electricity measurements.
-It is written in Javascript and runs on Node and MongoDb on my Raspberry Pi.
+Written in Javascript it runs on Node, backed by MongoDb on my Raspberry Pi (gen1).

 ### TODO
-*Write jasmine tests
+* Write jasmine tests
-*Separate jobs from  application
+* Separate jobs from  application
-*Make graphs for > 1 month durations
+* Make graphs for > 1 month durations
-*Buy raspberry camera and connect ;)
+* Buy raspberry camera and connect ;)

 ### Run it!
 Clone project